20-Jun Morning Session

 P-40.Hiroki MORIWAKE1, Ayako KONISHI1, Takafumi OGAWA1, Craig A. J. FISHER1, Akihide KUWABARA1, and Desheng FU2

-1Nanostructures Research Laboratory, Japan Fine Ceramics Center, Japan, 2Department of Electronics & Materials Sciences, Shizuoka University, Japan
+1Nanostructures Research Laboratory, Japan Fine Ceramics Center, Japan, 2Department of Electronics & Materials Sciences, Shizuoka University,

 The origin of weak Ferroelectricity in room temperature phase AgNbO3